medibloc/panacea-dep-consumer/README.md

 # panacea-dep-consumer

-A HTTP server for DEP(Data Exchange Protocol) consumers which
+A HTTP server for DEP(Data Exchange Protocol) consumers

 ## Features

-- Request the storing a data to consumer after the oracle verify the data.
+- Request the storing a data to consumer after success to verifying the data from the oracle.

 ## Installation